-This is a list of a some hard to find publications on the Z80 CPU.
+This is a list of some hard-to-find publications on the Z80 CPU.

 Month: September 2014